cryostatio/cryostatio.github.io/get-started/index.md

 3. [using the **Cryostat Agent** for discovery and **JMX** for connectivity](#using-the-cryostat-agent-with-jmx)

 The following sections will briefly explain how to accomplish each of these approaches by example.
-For simplicity the examples will assume your application is built with **Maven**, packaged into an image with a `Dockerfile`, and running in **Kubernetes**, but the instructions will be similar for other toolchains and platforms as well.
+For simplicity the examples will assume your application is built with **Maven**, packaged into an image with a `Dockerfile`, and running in **Kubernetes**, but the procedure will be similar for other toolchains and platforms as well.

 ##### [Using the Cryostat Agent](#using-the-cryostat-agent)